Strike starts in South Africa's gold mines

 But South African mining companies are struggling themselves, hurt by the rising cost of extracting ore from the world's deepest mines.

-Johannesburg's index of gold mining companies has fallen 47 percent over the last 10 years, while Thomson Reuters index of Australian gold producers has risen 27 percent and a similar index of Canadian gold producers has risen 67 percent.
+Johannesburg's index of gold mining companies .JGLDX has fallen 47 percent over the last 10 years, while Thomson Reuters index of Australian gold producers .TRXFLDAUPAURU has risen 27 percent and a similar index of Canadian gold producers .TRXFLDCAPAURU has risen 67 percent.

 ($1 = 10.2275 South African rand)